wmahfoudh/crabai/README.md

 | Mistral | `MISTRAL_API_KEY` |
 | DeepSeek | `DEEPSEEK_API_KEY` |

 All environment variable names are customizable via the config file.
-This is useful when other tools have a different name and you want to avoid conflicts.
+This is useful when other tools impose a different name and you want to avoid conflicts.

 ## Installation